 - Develop bioinformatic tools and a public access website to display the project data as it is produced, and support comparative analyses and data mining by the plant science community.

-Broader Impacts: The Amborella genome, and the strategies being used to obtain and analyze the genome, will provide a unique scientific resource broadly impacting plant biology as well as excellent opportunities to demonstrate the utility of comparative genomics across the biological sciences.
+The Amborella genome, and the strategies used to obtain and analyze the genome, will provide a unique scientific resource broadly impacting plant biology as well as excellent opportunities to demonstrate the utility of comparative genomics across the biological sciences.
 A reference for angiosperm genome content and organization will benefit the analysis of all currently available angiosperm genome sequences and those that are obtained in the future.
-Comparative genomics workshops for middle and high school teachers will be held and teaching modules for broad dissemination of project outcomes and the utility of comparative genomics will be created.
-In addition, the project will expand a successful cross-cultural scientific mentoring program involving minority undergraduate students at each of the participating universities, train postdoctoral scientists and graduate students, and create mentoring opportunities for inner-city high school students to help them consider careers in the plant sciences.
-Specific mentoring activities for the post-docs will enhance their professional development.
+In addition to the scientific resources our project is generating, we will provide training and demonstration workshops on the utility of the tools and databases we are producing.
+We will hold develop teaching modules and hold outreach workshops for middle and high school teachers to enhance broad dissemination of project outcomes and the utility of comparative genomics.
+Our project will also provide training oportunities for undergraduate and graduate students and postdoctoral scholars.
 The project website (www.Amborella.org) will provide public access to all data, project results, and long-term repositories.
 All sequence data will be deposited to NCBI as they become available and image data will be deposited at Morphbank (http://www.morphbank.net/).

 The Amborella Genome Project is funded by the National Science Foundation Plant Genome Research Program (Award number 0922742).

 The Amborella Genome Project is a collaboration among scientists at Penn State University, University at Buffalo, University of Georgia, University of Florida, University of California Riverside, and Indiana University.